JuliaAI/MLJModelRegistryTools.jl/docs/src/index.md

 # What's this repository for?

 [MLJ](https://juliaml.ai) (Machine Learning in Julia) is a suite of Julia software packages providing a machine learning toolbox.
-The MLJModelRegistry.jl has two functions:
+The MLJModelRegistry.jl repository has two
+functions:

 - It hosts the *MLJ Model Registry*, a list of packages providing MLJ interfaces to machine learning algorithms, together with metadata about those models, such as the type